 Any request may require approval.
 Any operation on any managed resource (account/target system, group membership, role assignment) may have one or more authorizers assigned.
-These resource-linked authorizers are normally augmented by organizationally-linked authorizers, selected via business logic.
-This logic specifies how many approvers are required (possibly zero), who they are, etc.
+Resource-linked authorizers are normally augmented by organizationally-linked authorizers.
+This logic specifies how many approvers are required (possibly zero) and who they are.

-A rules table is normally used to select participants for a workflow request.
-The request is compared to a series of rules and where a rule matches, participants, such as authorizers, are assigned, typically using a user class that relates the new participant to the requester or recipient.
+A rules table is used to select participants for a workflow request.
+The request is compared to a series of rules and where a rule matches, authorizers are assigned, typically via a user class that relates authorizers to the requester or recipient.
 Rule matching may be based on the form that was used, the membership of the requester or recipient in a group, the type of operation requested, the initial or end-state risk score for the recipient, the entitlement(s) involved, etc.

 Soliciting prompt, reliable action

 The Identity Manager workflow engine is designed to get quick and reliable feedback from groups of business users, who may be individually unreliable.
 This is accomplished with:

 - Where multiple authorizers are required, they are all invited at the same time.
 This leads to better response times than inviting each authorizer only after the previous one has approved a request.

 - Approval by N of M authorizers.
 For example, many scenarios require approval by HR -- and the usual rule is to allow any one of three HR staff to approve a request.

 - Random selection of authorizers from large groups.
 Continuing with the HR example, there may be more than 3 people in the HR department, so a random sample is chosen for each request.